classgraph/classgraph/classgraph-classpath/README.md

 ### Teach it about a classloader it does not know

+Check first whether you need to: a `URLClassLoader` subclass is read automatically, and only needs a handler of its own if it searches its classpath in a different order, as Spring Boot's restart classloader does.

-Implement `ClassLoaderHandler` and register it.
+Otherwise, implement `ClassLoaderHandler` and register it.
 This is the extension point that lets ClassGraph support a container it has never seen:

 ```java
 public class MyClassLoaderHandler implements ClassLoaderHandler {